-Cut-off grades were calculated using a Net Smelter Return (NSR) utilising metal pricing for gold and antimony, recoveries and other payability assumptions as detailed in Section 3 "Cut-off parameters" in the accompanying JORC Code Table 1 and Listing Rules 5.8.1 as required by the ASX (Section 12).
+The cut-off grade for reporting of underground global gold and antimony Mineral Resources uses a Net Smelter Return (NSR) of A\$240/t which is approximately 80% of the Mining Feasibility Study break-even value and utilises metal pricing for gold and antimony, recoveries and other payability assumptions as detailed in Section 3 "Cut-off parameters" in the accompanying JORC Code Table 1 and Listing Rules 5.8.1 as required by the ASX (Section 12).

-The total Calidus MRE updated with Blue Spec is now 43Mt at 1.2g/t for 1.662Moz (Table 3).
+The total Calidus MRE updated with Blue Spec is now 43Mt at 1.2g/t for 1.66Moz (Table 3).
 Company Resources were last reported as of 30 June 2022.